rgrishman/ice/docs/iceman.md

 __Building a set__

 You are now ready to build an entity set.
 Select the *Add* button on the left side of the *Entity Set* panel and provide a name for the entity set.
 Next add at least two seeds to the set, using the *Add* button on the right side, under "Members".
 Click *Suggest* if you want Ice to suggest seeds for you.
-(Currently *Suggest* will always suggest the same seeds even if you click it multiple times.)
+(Multiple clicks on *Suggest* will cycle through the terms in the corpus.)

 Once you have entered your seeds, select *Expand*.
 ICE will compute similarities as described above and display a list of terms, ranked by their similarity to the seeds.
-You mark items as correct or incorrect, rerank if you want, and select save when satisfied with the set.
+You mark items as correct or incorrect, rerank if you want, and select *save* when satisfied with the set.

 ![Ranking entities](rankentities.png)